 Al-Sinwar was born in Gaza’s Khan Younis refugee camp in 1962.
-His family is originally from the city of al-Majdal (Ashkelon), which it was forced to leave following the establishment of the Israel in 1948.
+His family is originally from the city of al-Majdal (Ashkelon), which it was forced to leave following the establishment of the Jewish state in 1948.
 Al-Sinwar went to school in the camp, then enrolled in the Islamic University in Gaza where he obtained a bachelor’s degree in Arabic.
 While still a student in 1982, he was arrested by the Israeli army for ‘subversive activities’ and held for four months.
 He was arrested again and held for eight months in 1985 on charges of setting up Hamas’s first security apparatus, known as Majd, which was responsible for identifying and killing Palestinians suspected of collaborating with Israel.

 In 1988, he was sentenced to four life terms for his part in the killings.
 He served 23 years in Israeli prisons before being released in 2011 as part of a prisoner swap for the Israeli soldier Gilad Shalit.

 Since his release, he has consolidated his power, particularly in the al-Qassam Brigades, Hamas’s military wing, and his reputation as a harsh enforcer of loyalty within the group.

 He is believed to have been behind the detention, torture and killing of a Hamas commander, Mahmoud Ishtiwi, who was suspected of collaborating with Israel.
 Although Hamas’s security services reportedly cleared him of the allegations, he was executed and his family accused al-Sinwar of ordering the execution.
 Hundreds of al-Qassam Brigade members attended Ishtiwi’s funeral, refusing to believe the reason for his death.